 Examples of Retail Data Analytics Applications

-Practically speaking, a retailer can use data analytics in order to:
+Practically speaking, a retailer can use data analytics to:

 - Understand the value and number of products sold in an average order

-- Identify which products sell the most, the least, and everything in-between
+- Recognize which products sell the most, the least, and everything in-between

 - Identify your most valuable customers

-- Identify what your true demand was as well as past lost sales
+- Discover what your true demand was as well as past lost sales

 - Determine optimal suggested order quantities and recommend purchase quantities and allocations

-- Determine the optimal price point for a specific product at any specific location
+- Establish the optimal price point for a specific product at any specific location

 It’s no surprise then, that there exists a massive, thriving industry for retail analytics solutions.
 Below, we’ll discuss some of these applications, how they work, and what benefits you could see from using them.